-The Stoller Hall is part of Chetham’s School of Music, which offers a world class music education in the heart of Manchester.
+The Stoller Hall is an exceptional new concert venue based in Chetham’s School of Music, in the heart of Manchester.

 Chetham’s has long identified the need for a high quality performance space, suited to the outstanding musical talent of its students.
 Furthermore, the city of Manchester – whilst well endowed with music venues, ranging from the classical elegance of The Bridgewater Hall to the vibrant energy of Band on the Wall – lacked a space designed for chamber music, combining the intimacy of a small venue with impressive visual and acoustic design.